A Comprehensive Guide to E-Commerce in China - 2021

 Online shopping has become more common over the past years with the latest developments in technology, the Internet becoming a more important place, and more people having access to online platforms.
-Online platforms allow the average consumer to compare prices and most of the time find a better deal than stores on the street offer.
+Top eCommerce websites allow the average consumer to compare prices and most of the time find a better deal than stores on the street offer.
 Most of the online operating suppliers are able to cut down on rent by not having brick-and-mortar shops and that reflects on prices.
 Not to mention that the consumer gets to access a wider range of suppliers than they would be having a shopping spree at their local venue since the majority of the suppliers ship anywhere in a competitive period of time.
 On the verge of becoming a cashless society, China is on top of the eCommerce game and is highly sought after by foreign investors.
+The top eCommerce websites in China, due to its 1.4 billion residents, are some of the biggest in the world.
+To enter the China eCommerce market, it's crucial for merchants to build a robust website, so you should pick a trusted web development agency for a successful shift to online.

 The number of people who shop online has shown a tremendous growth recently.
 It jumped from 34 million users in 2006 to a whopping 610 million users in 2018 which made a breakthrough in the eCommerce sector of China.
 In 2017, the buyer penetration rate has reached almost 45%.
 This number hit 749 million users at the end of the first half of 2020.
 With a market size of almost $2 trillion US Dollars, 190 thousand businesses, and 1.5 million people employed in the industry; China’s online shopping adventure is sure to grow.

 There are some big names everyone around the world is familiar with when it comes to the top eCommerce websites in China.
 Of course, everyone has their personal opinions on which one is the best eCommerce company in China, and it is a matter of preference.
-However, market research shows that top China eCommerce sites are as follows:
+However, market research shows that top eCommerce websites in china are:

 2. JD.com JD, also known as Jingdong (formerly 360buy) is the biggest competitor of Tmall by Alibaba.
 JD.com is a B2C online retail and marketplace platform at the same time.
 While there are third-party vendors who deliver their products to consumers, JD.com also sells items directly to consumers.
 In 2014, JD formed a strategic partnership with Tencent, the leading technology company in China.
 Right now JD.com follows Alibaba with a market share of 15%-20% in the China eCommerce scene.

-The list of the biggest eCommerce companies in China continues with Suning.com for electronics, Kaola for high-quality “Western” products, and Xiao Hong Shu (Little Red Book) for young people’s lifestyle shopping.
+The list of the biggest Chinese online retailers continues with Suning.com for electronics, Kaola for high-quality “Western” products, and Xiao Hong Shu (Little Red Book) for young people’s lifestyle shopping.

 China is the most prominent leader in eCommerce with a market size three times bigger than its closest counterpart, the US.
 So it is only fair to expect expansion and innovation in the market as technology shapes Chinese consumers’ new shopping habits.
-More and more companies are targeting lower-tier cities as a part of their expansion strategy and adopting new initiatives to keep up with the current eCommerce trends in China.
+More and more companies are targeting lower-tier cities as a part of their expansion strategy and adopting new initiatives to keep up with the current China eCommerce market trends.
 Let’s take a look at the most important China eCommerce market trends for this year.

 - Yes, we have just said that live-streaming will be even more important for sales, but there is a shift from KOL (Key Opinion Leader) marketing to KOC (Key Opinion Consumer) marketing.
 This means that consumers relate more to regular consumers like them that create authentic and trustable content.
 They always check online reviews before buying a product so why not have them on your side?